DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 Soon enough (or maybe not) you will get some kind of special powers.
 Here is a reminder on how to use them:

+* **Praying** - After you pray at the shrine, you will get a power to pray everywhere, not only near shrines.
+Like always, when you do so, you get unique power from the deity you were praying to, but a more unique one than those you get in vanilla.
+You can even take those powers further by obtaining two new perks in your Restoration or Conjuration tree.
+If you want to learn more, click [here](https://www.nexusmods.com/skyrimspecialedition/mods/54099).
 * **Inigo's Whistle Key** - You can issue commands to Inigo by whistling to him.
 This ability is introduced during his quests and will be explained in-game.
-You will need to press , button to use the whistle in the game.
+* You will need to press `,` button to use the whistle in the game.
-**Dragonborn's Powers** -
+**Dragonborn's Powers** - After finishing _The Way of the Voice_, you will unlock an interesting power, which gives you access to a completely new perk tree.
+You will be able to upgrade this power by shouting and killing dragons.
-* **Skyrim's Paraglider** - Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
+* **Skyrim's Paraglider** - If you have used one of my tips from before, you should know what this is about.
+Toggle paraglider by pressing your activation key (_E_ by default), while in the air.
 Use your shout key (_Z_ by default) to fly higher.

 About just some of interesting mods I have added: